Marvan-T/dotnet-rpg/Notes/Setting up a DB.md

 <br />

+7. Creating and running migrations
-7. To run the first migration you can do `dotnet ef migrations add InitialCreate`, here `InitialCreate` is the name of the migration
+    - To create the first migration you can do `dotnet ef migrations add InitialCreate`, here `InitialCreate` is the name of the migration (creates new migrations based on changes in your data model)
+    - To apply the migrations to the database use the command `dotnet ef database update`